-Geographically diverse Nepal contains the world's highest mountains, subtropical forests and captivating cultures.
-Safari drives reveal Nepal's rich wildlife as we search for sloth bears, leopards, rhinos and expertly camouflaged Bengal tigers that roam wild through jungle lowlands.
-Then, continue to the Kingdom of Bhutan where quality of life is measured in terms of Gross National Happiness rather than purely material measures.
-Though Bhutan is a tiny country, it is a global leader when it comes to environmental conservation and is proud to be not only carbon-neutral, but carbon-negative.
-Until recently, the “Land of the Thunder Dragon” has remained in splendid isolation, dedicated to preserving its deep Buddhist traditions and pristine landscapes.
-Visitor presence is still light, and a journey among ancient monasteries, Himalayan peaks, glacial rivers and peaceable villages reveals Bhutan's singular beauty.
+Geographically diverse Nepal holds the world's highest mountains and lowland jungle plains.
+Safari drives reveal its captivating wildlife as we search for sloth bears, leopards and rhinos roaming the subtropical forests.
+In nearby Bhutan, quality of life is measured in terms of Gross National Happiness, not merely material measures.
+Though Bhutan is a tiny country, it is a global conservation leader, proud to be not only carbon-neutral, but carbon-negative.
+The “Land of the Thunder Dragon” remains dedicated to preserving its deep Buddhist traditions and pristine landscapes.
+Visitor presence is still light, and a journey among its serene monasteries, Himalayan peaks, glacial rivers and peaceable villages reveals Bhutan's singular beauty.
 Combine an adventure in these two ancient kingdoms for a nature sojourn that will move your spirit.

 Jungle Wildlife in ChitwanExplore Nepal's Chitwan National Park, home to Asian elephant, one-horned rhinoceros, sloth bear, spotted deer, golden jackal and more

 Most trips to the Himalayas tend to be rather singularly focused: you'll spend most of your time exploring museums and monasteries, or you'll sign on for a taxing trek between high-altitude camps.
 What about an alternative for the traveler who's fascinated by both nature and culture, who values authenticity but also appreciates creature comforts?
 Nat Hab may have created your ideal adventure:

 A Unique Nature-Intensive Itinerary Our itinerary combines two countries and offers an unusual combination of Himalayan nature and culture rarely presented together as we do here.
 You'll search for native wildlife such as rare rhinos...and you'll experience each country's Buddhist and Hindu heritage expressed in rich architectural and religious sites.